 In this sense, social impact strategy is a planning process across your entire company or organization:

-But in a complex world of COVID, climate change, and structural inequality, social impact strategy can be complex and often feel daunting.
+But in a complex world of COVID, climate change, geopolitical conflict, and structural inequality, social impact strategy can be complex and often feel daunting.
 Here we outline an example social impact strategy and strategic approach to pursuing social impact at your organization.

 For organizations that are new or newer to social impact, corporate social responsibility (CSR), or environmental social governance (ESG), and important initial place to start is asking foundational questions about your organization, brand, and values.

 Who - Who are we as a company and a brand?
 What can (and should) we care about?
 Where in our industry, community, and/or ecosystem can we be stewards?
 For example, a sustainable food company may want to focus on sustainable farming and feeding those in need, whereas a sustainable consumer products company may want to focus on reducing plastic and environmental harm from its supply chain.
 Your social impact strategy and vision need to be consistent with your brand.
 Also make sure to answer who in the organization will be involved, and what role will they place.
 Identify your supporters and champions.
 If you're not in executive leadership yourself, make sure you identify a strategic ally and decision-maker in your organization who can provide you with the buy-in, budget, and authority to push impact work forward.

 Why - Why does positive social impact matter to us?
 Does it matter to the founders?
 Are customers or employees demanding it?
 It is connected to our business model?
 It's important to be very honest with yourself here.
 Sustainability, "brand purpose," or "being green" can help build employer brand, help with talent recruiting, productivity, and retention, and often increase sales, but it needs to be sincere and consistent, or your stakeholders will notice.